 Frittatas are basically crustless quiches.
-They are light, fluffy and thick.
-This frittata is full of caramelized onions, mushrooms, baby spinach and a generous amount of gruyere cheese to compliment it all.
+They are light, fluffy, and thick when made well.
+This version is filled with caramelized onions, mushrooms, baby spinach, and Gruyere cheese for a savory breakfast, brunch, or light dinner.

 Here are some tips to help you make the most of your frittata:

-Whether you’re enjoying this frittata for breakfast, brunch, lunch, or dinner, it’s a versatile dish that pairs well with a simple green salad or a side of fresh fruit.
-Don’t be afraid to get creative with your ingredients—swap out the Gruyere for your favorite cheese, or add in leftover roasted vegetables for a unique twist.
+Whether you are serving this frittata for breakfast, brunch, lunch, or dinner, it pairs well with a simple green salad or fresh fruit.
+You can also adjust the ingredients based on what you have on hand.
+Swap the Gruyere for another cheese, or add leftover roasted vegetables for a different version.

 CARAMELIZED ONION, MUSHROOM, SPINACH AND GRUYERE FRITTATA